Laufgruppe vs. Runningcrew: So findest du die richtige Lauf-Community für dich

 Running group vs. running crew: How to find the right running community for you

-When it comes to running, there are now many opportunities to meet up with like-minded people and run together.
+When it comes to running, there are now many opportunities to meet up with like-minded people and pursue the sport together.
 Two popular options are running groups and running crews.
-Both have the purpose of bringing runners together, but there are also some differences between the two that we will look at in more detail in this blog post.
+Both have the purpose of bringing runners together.
+But there are also some differences between these two options, which we will look at in more detail in the blog post.

-A running group is usually an organized group of runners who meet regularly to run together.
-There is often a set route or distance that is walked together and the pace is adjusted to suit the group.
-Running clubs are often organized by gyms, sports clubs or running shops, but there are also many informal groups that can be found through social media or other platforms.
+A running group - also called a running club - is usually an organized group of runners who meet regularly to run together.
+There is often a set route or route that is run together as a group.
+The pace is adapted to the entire group.
+Running meetings are often organized by fitness studios, sports clubs or running shops.
+There are also many informal groups that meet via social media or other platforms.

 Running groups are often open to all runners, regardless of their fitness level or goal.
-It is often more about running together and the community than individual performance.
-That's not to say there isn't a challenge, however, as running clubs can be a great tool for improving your running.
-By training together, you can motivate and support each other and thus achieve your goals faster.
+The focus is usually on running together and the community.
+The individual performance of the individual is downstream.
+But that doesn't mean that running groups don't come with challenges.
+Running meetings can be a great tool to improve your running.
+By training together, you can motivate and support each other and thus achieve your goals more quickly.

-A running crew, on the other hand, is typically a group of runners who are characterized by their passion for running and their urban lifestyle.
-Running crews often have a strong online presence, using social media to share their message and lifestyle.
-Running crews are often found in cities and often have unique branding and aesthetic identities distinct from other running groups.
+A running crew, on the other hand, is a group of runners who are characterized by their passion for running and their urban lifestyle.
+Running crews often have a strong online presence and use social media to share their message and lifestyle with others.
+Running crews are mostly found in cities and have a unique branding and aesthetic identity.

 Conclusion